On the Tambara Affine Line

 \subsection{A Character Homomorphism}

 The Burnside ring of $G$ is related to the ghost ring by means of a character homomorphism

 sending a finite $G$-set $X$ to the tuple $(|X^H|)_{[H]\leq G}$ of cardinalities of $H$-fixed points, as $H$ ranges over conjugacy classes of subgroups of $G$.
 Importantly, the character map is injective, and becomes an isomorphism after inverting $|G|$ on both the left and the right.
-These facts allow us to compute in the ghost ring instead of the Burnside ring, which has a much simpler multiplicative structure.
+These facts allow us to compute in the ghost ring which has a much simpler multiplicative structure than the Burnside ring.

 \cref{example: Burnside ghost} turns the above into the prototypical example of the ghost of a $C_p$-Tambara functor.
 Below we define a character map $T \to \ghost(T)$ for any $C_p$-Tambara functor $T$, and show it is similarly injective when $T$ is $p$-torsion free, and an isomorphism when $p$ is invertible in $T$.